-Traditionally, selecting the right investments and determining the appropriate asset allocation has required a certain level of expertise or assistance from a professional advisor.
-As a result, investing has long been considered something for the wealthy who could afford personalized advice – certainly too risky and costly for amateurs.
+Traditionally, you needed a certain level of expertise or assistance from a professional advisor to select the right investments and determining the appropriate asset allocation.
+As a result, investing has long been considered something for the wealthy who could afford personalized advice.
+Without that expertise, investing was certainly far too risky and costly for amateurs.

 With the arrival of robo-advisors, everything has changed.
-Investing is now accessible to anyone with an Internet connection and a desire to build for their financial future.
+Investing is now accessible to anyone who has an Internet connection and a desire to invest in their financial future.

 At the forefront of this change is Betterment.
 One of the more popular robo-advisors, Betterment’s technology takes complex investing strategies and makes them available to the masses.
 Like other automated investing services, Betterment relies on computer algorithms to generate personalized investment advice and to manage your portfolio.
 There’s no longer any need to research which stocks and bonds to purchase.
 Betterment does it all for you.
 And with a 0.25% annual fee, Betterment comes close to completely erasing investing fees along with the stress and frustration that many new investors experience.